Diou-South-Bird/dur/README.md

 ## How to Build

+**NOTE:** Dur is still under development and will building it with these instructions will thus output a debug executable by default.

 Run `make cargo` at this directory to build.
 Or run one of the following commands for your OS at this directory to build `dur` from source.